dalmolingroup/easylayout/README.md

 plot(g, layout = easylayout, vertex.label = NA, margin = 0)
 ```

-You can also run easylayout as a function and attribute the results to a
+You can also run easylayout as a standalone function, attributing its output
-variable, containing the layout itself:
+to a variable in your R environment.
+The output is just a 2-column matrix:

 ``` r
 layout <- easylayout(g)